9 Predictive Modelling and Beyond

 labs(title = "Dengue Predictions for 2017-2021: xgboost")

 In conclusion, predictive modelling is a valuable tool for forecasting future trends and making informed decisions based on historical data.
 By leveraging the insights gained from the models, we can anticipate the trajectory of infectious diseases, estimate disease burden, and evaluate the impact of interventions on population health.
-The models can be further refined and optimized to improve their predictive performance and provide more accurate forecasts.
-By combining predictive modelling with time series analysis and mixed models, we can gain a comprehensive understanding of the complex dynamics of public health and make data-driven decisions to improve population health outcomes.
+The models can be further refined and optimised to improve their predictive performance and provide more accurate forecasts.

 9.3 Time Series Analysis

-One important side of the analysis is that to consider the evolution of the phenomenon in time.
-We can do this by using time as a factor in the model.
+as a factor in the model.
 Time series analysis serves as a tool for understanding and forecasting temporal patterns.
 Techniques such as ARIMA (AutoRegressive Integrated Moving Average) models offer a systematic approach to modelling time-dependent data, capturing seasonal variations, trends, and irregularities to generate accurate forecasts.

 Mixed models, on the other side, provide a versatile framework for incorporating various sources of variability and correlation within the data.
 Also known as hierarchical models, multilevel models, or random effects models, are a type of statistical model that include both fixed effects and random effects.
 By combining fixed effects with random effects, mixed models accommodate complex data structures, such as hierarchical or longitudinal data, while accounting for individual-level and group-level factors that may influence the outcome of interest.

-To analyze temporal data, where observations are collected at regular intervals over time, time series analysis allows for studying the patterns, trends, and dependencies present in the data to make forecasts or infer relationships.
+To analyse temporal data, where observations are collected at regular intervals over time, time series analysis allows for studying the patterns, trends, and dependencies present in the data to make forecasts or infer relationships.
 Time series data often exhibit inherent characteristics such as trend, seasonality, cyclic patterns, and irregular fluctuations, which can be explored using various methods such as decomposition, smoothing, and modelling.
 This analysis is widely used in fields like economics, finance, epidemiology, and environmental science to understand and predict future trends, identify anomalies, and make informed decisions based on historical patterns.

-Decomposition methods play a crucial role by pulling out the underlying structure of temporal data.
-The components of a time series are trend, seasonality, and random fluctuations.
-Understanding the trend allows for the identification of long-term changes or shifts in the data, while detecting seasonal patterns helps uncover recurring fluctuations that may follow seasonal or cyclical patterns.
 By separating these components, through decomposition methods, it is possible to discover the temporal dynamics within the data, facilitating more accurate forecasting and predictive modelling.
-Moreover, decomposing time series data can aid in anomaly detection, trend analysis, and seasonal adjustment, making it fundamental tool for interpreting complex temporal phenomena.
+Moreover, decomposing time series data can aid in anomaly detection, trend analysis, and seasonal adjustment, making it a fundamental tool for interpreting complex temporal phenomena.

 Modelling time series data often requires a combination of techniques to capture its complex nature.
 Mixed models, splines, and ARIMA are powerful tools commonly used for this purpose.
 Splines provide a flexible way to capture nonlinear relationships and smooth out the data, which is particularly useful for capturing trends or seasonal patterns.
-ARIMA models, on the other hand, are adept at capturing the autocorrelation structure present in the data, including both short-term and long-term dependencies.
+ARIMA models, on the other hand, are best at capturing the autocorrelation structure present in the data, including both short-term and long-term dependencies.

-9.4 Example: SDI Time Series Analysis with Mixed Effect Models
+9.4 Example: SDI Time Series Analysis

 Standard Calculation of SDI